 Ready to start planning your garden?
 The best place to explore the full range of options is directly on the Frame It All website.
 There, you can browse different styles, sizes, and even use their Garden Builder Kits to design a custom layout.
 You can also find a selection of their most popular products at major home improvement retailers.
 Starting your search online gives you the best overview of what’s possible and helps you find the perfect components to build the garden you’ve been dreaming of.

-Set Up Your New Garden Bed
+How to Set Up Your New Garden Bed

 Once you’ve picked out the perfect recycled plastic garden bed, the fun part begins.
 Getting your garden ready is a straightforward process that sets you up for a season of successful growing.
 Here’s how to get everything in place, from finding the right spot to filling it with soil.